SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - How to test wether the aws CLI is installed or not in cmd & gitbash ? aws --version
 - If credentials are not found then use "aws configure"
 - Before "aws configure" you need to create terraform administrator user in IAM ?
-- Where the credentials like secret key and access key will be saved ?
+- Where the credentials like Secret-key and Access-key will be saved ?
-- What is the syntax of terrafrom to create any resources ?
+- What is the syntax of terrafrom to create any resources & what we call this syntax of terraform ?
-- What we call this syntax of terraform ?
+-
 - What is the importance of provider in terraform & what is the extension of terrafrom to save ?
 - Where to run the terraform commands ?
 - What are the terraform commands and what is their functionality ?